TannerPham/Python-For-Data-Analytics_Capstone-Project/README.md

 ### Highest Paid & Most Demanded Skills for Data Analysts

 Next, The analysis is narrowed down only on  Data Analyst roles.
-The objective of this section is to compare the highest-paid skills with the most in-demand skills, figuring out the kills that are simultaenously highly sought-after and well-paid
+The objective of this section is to compare the highest-paid skills with the most in-demand skills, figuring out the kills that are simultaneously highly sought-after and well-paid

 #### Visualize Data